GStreamer/gstreamer/markdown/contribute/index.md

 If you do not get a response, this is usually not a sign of people *ignoring* the issue, but usually just means that it's fallen through the cracks or people have been busy with other things.

+### Updating Your Merge Request and Addressing Review Comments

+When someone reviews your changes, they may leave review comments for particular sections of code or in general.
+These will usually each start a new "Discussion" which is basically a thread for each comment.

+When you believe that you have addressed the issue raised in a discussion, either by updating the code or answering the questions raised, you should "Resolve the Discussion" using the button.

+This way it is easy to see for maintainers and for yourself what's left to do and if there are any open questions/issues.

+Whenever you have made changes to your patches locally you can just `git push -f my-personal-gitlab-fork your-branch` to your personal fork, and GitLab will pick up the changes automatically.
+You do _not_ need to submit a new Merge Request whenever you make changes to an already-submitted patchset, and in fact you shouldn't do that because it means all the previous discussion context is lost and it's also not easy for reviewers to see what changed.
+Just update your existing branch.

 # Workflows for GStreamer developers